-The Bachelor of Science in Nursing (BSN) is designed for licensed Registered Nurses seeking to advance their professional qualifications.
+The Bachelor of Science in Nursing (RN-to-BSN) is designed for licensed Registered Nurses seeking to advance their professional qualifications.
 Graduates of the program will have a broader understanding of the nursing profession and will bring that understanding to the practice of nursing in their places of employment.

 Graduates will be prepared to assume leadership and management roles.
 The program will prepare registered nurses to care for patients in a variety of settings, including acute, long-term care, community and public health clinics.